George Chauncey

-Life and works
+Academic career

-Chauncey received his B.A.
-(1977) and Ph.D.
-(1989) in history from Yale University, where he studied with Nancy Cott and David Montgomery.
-From 1991 to 2006, he taught in the Department of History at the University of Chicago, rising from assistant professor to full professor of history.
+Chauncey received his bachelor's in 1977 in history and later his Ph.D. in 1989 in history from Yale University, where he studied with Nancy Cott and David Montgomery.
+From 1991-2006, he taught in the Department of History at the University of Chicago, rising from assistant professor to full professor of history.
 In 2006, he joined the Yale faculty.
-He subsequently joined Columbia University's department of history in 2017.
+He subsequently joined Columbia University's Department of History in 2017.
 Chauncey additionally spent time as the director of the Columbia Research Initiative on the Global History of Sexualities, focusing on literature that researched gender and sexuality.

-George Chauncey is most well known for creating the popular text "Gay New York", which showed the public on a national scale the struggles that members of the LGBTQ+ community experienced on daily basis.
-However, what goes unnoticed are the actions and events Chauncey participated outside of his time as an author.
-Most notably, Chauncey spent time as an expert witness in thirty cases involving gay rights, some examples including Romer vs Evans (1996) and Lawrence vs Texas (2003).
+In 1992, Chauncey spent time serving on the American Council of Learned Societies, a non-profit organization that provides fellowships and scholarships for young aspiring students in history and other educational fields.
+In 1996 Chauncey also spent time serving on the National Humanities Center, a non-profit organization that focuses on building the study of humanities at a national level.

+Between the years 2005 and 2007, Chauncey was elected to serve as a member of both Society of American Historians in 2005, and later to New York Academy of History in 2007.

 In his later years, Chauncey spent time working as a consultant on historical research projects as well as lecture series in New York City and Chicago.
-Chauncey's activism in gay right movements as well as creating powerful literature caused him to receive countless community and writing accolades that are tied to his historical legacy forever.